SymbioticEDA/riscv-formal/README.md

 RISC-V Formal Interface (RVFI)
 ------------------------------

 In the following specification the term `XLEN` refers to the width of an `x` register in bits, as described in the RISC-V ISA specification.
 The term `NRET` refers to the maximum number of instructions that the core under test can retire in one cycle.
-If more than one of the retired instruction writes the the same register, the channel with the highest index contains the instruction that wins the conflict.
+If more than one of the retired instruction writes the same register, the channel with the highest index contains the instruction that wins the conflict.

 The Interface consists only of output signals.
 Each signal is a concatenation of `NRET` values of constant width, effectively creating `NRET` channels.
 For simplicity, the following descriptions refer to one such channel.
 For example, we refer to `rvfi_valid` as a 1-bit signal, not a `NRET`-bits signal.